-- Only students who (A) graduate from high school and immediately enroll at NWC for the next semester of enrollment and (B) who have earned a high school unweighted cumulative GPA of 3.8 or higher are eligible.
-No other category of students are eligible for the H.S.
-Elite scholarship.
-High school graduates who have earned a 3.8 or higher unweighted cumulative high school GPA and transfer to NWC after enrolling at another post-secondary institution or who take a gap semester/year between high school graduation and enrollment at NWC are ineligible, as are home schooled students or students who earn a state-recognized high school equivalency certificate in lieu of a high school diploma. - H.S.
+- H.S.
 Elite award recipients are capped at a maximum of 25 annual awards to incoming eligible high school graduates.
-Awardees may renew the H.S.
-Elite scholarship for one additional year (i.e., their second academic year of enrollment at NWC) providing the student (A) maintains continuous enrollment at NWC between their first & second academic years and continues to meet all satisfactory academic progress requirements, including reapplying for an NWC Trapper Scholarship for their second academic year and earning an NWC cumulative GPA of 3.8 or higher at the conclusion of their first academic year.
-Students who receive an H.S.
-Elite scholarship award for their first and second academic year who remain eligible for NWC scholarships during a third academic year of enrollment shall receive an award from the Presidential, Excellence, or Access level of awards as dictated by their cumulative GPA at the end of their second academic year and will not receive an H.S.
-Elite level scholarship award for a third or subsequent academic year. - H.S.
+H.S.
 Elite awards are issued on a first come, first served basis and not all applicants who meet eligibility requirements may receive an H.S.
 Elite award if/when eligible student volume exceeds available H.S.
-Elite scholarship budgets or the 25 scholarships cap is reached.
+Elite scholarship budgets, or the 25 scholarships cap is reached. - Only students who (A) graduate from high school and immediately enroll at NWC for the next semester of enrollment and (B) who have earned a high school unweighted cumulative GPA of 3.8 or higher are eligible.
+No other category of students are eligible for the H.S.
+Elite scholarship.
+High school graduates who have earned a 3.8 or higher unweighted cumulative high school GPA and transfer to NWC after enrolling at another postsecondary institution or who take a gap semester/year between high school graduation and enrollment at NWC are ineligible, as are home schooled students or students who earn a state-recognized high school equivalency certificate in lieu of a high school diploma. - During the student's first academic year of an H.S.
+Elite award, the eligibility for a second semester disbursement (spring semester) is contingent upon the student earning a fall semester GPA of 3.8 or higher.
+All subsequent H.S.
+Elite disbursements are evaluated upon the student's cumulative GPA, where the cumulative GPA of 3.8 or higher is required for continued H.S.
+Elite award eligibility. - H.S.
+Elite awardees may renew the H.S.
+Elite scholarship for one additional year (i.e., their second academic year of enrollment at NWC) providing the student (A) maintains continuous enrollment at NWC between their first & second academic years and continues to meet all satisfactory academic progress requirements, including reapplying for a NWC Trapper Scholarship for their second academic year and earning an NWC cumulative GPA of 3.8 or higher at the conclusion of each semester. - Students may not receive more than two academic years of H.S.
+Elite scholarships.
+Students who exhaust their lifetime eligibility for H.S.
+Elite scholarships may continue to submit the College's annual scholarship application to determine their eligibility for Presidential, Excellence, or Access level of NWC scholarships, as dictated by their cumulative GPA and cumulative attempted credit amount, for all subsequent academic years of enrollment.

 3International students shall automatically be awarded Access Scholarship awards for their first year of enrollment at NWC regardless of any/all transcript data available.
 No academic transcripts are required to receive this scholarship award provided all other scholarship eligibility criteria are met, including completion of the scholarship application.
-For all subsequent academic years of enrollment, international students shall be evaluated for continued NWC scholarship eligibility using standard NWC scholarship eligibility criteria detailed above, including minimum required NWC GPA, annual scholarship application, and enrollment status on the Census Day.
+For all subsequent academic years of enrollment, international students shall be evaluated for continued NWC scholarship eligibility criteria detailed above, including minimum required NWC GPA, annual scholarship application, and enrollment status on the Census Day.